petepm/petepm.github.io/music/synchronized-seasoning/eigenvalue.md

 <iframe width="100%" height="166" scrolling="no" frameborder="no" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/290155979&amp;color=ff5500&amp;auto_play=false&amp;hide_related=false&amp;show_comments=true&amp;show_user=true&amp;show_reposts=false"></iframe>

-Following what seems to be a disturbing pattern, _Eigenvalue_, the second track from [_Synchronized Seasoning_](/music/synchronized-seasoning) took way too long to finish.
+Following what seems to be a disturbing pattern, "Eigenvalue", the second track from [_Synchronized Seasoning_](/music/synchronized-seasoning) took way too long to finish.
 In fact, I'm now almost 30 years old, and this song was mostly written more than half a decade ago.
 The time between was filled with some tough stuff and some negative thoughts, but I kept chipping away at this beast slowly in the background.
 During this period I was in grad school, which is notorious for causing self-doubt, and worse.
-Thus, _Eigenvalue_ is a bit dark.
+Thus, this one is a bit dark.

 My old pal [Travis Orbin](http://travisorbin.com) is on the drums for this one, and I think you'd be hard pressed to find anyone else in the universe that could